hclbaur/sds-core/docs/SPECIFICATIONV1.md

 large number of contacts in a file format we can handle.
 Luckily, they support SDA (what are the chances).

-In either case, a schema that describes the address book structure would be really helpful.
-In SDS, such a schema would look like this:
+In either case, we could use a schema that describes the address book structure.
+ In SDS, such a schema could look like this:

 	schema {
-		node "addressbook" {
+		node {
+			name "addressbook"
-			node "contact" {
+			node {
-				type "integer" occurs "0..*"
+				name "contact" occurs "0..*"
-				node "firstname" { type "string" }
+				node { name "firstname" type "string" }
-				node "phonenumber" { type "string" }
+				node { name "phonenumber" type "string" }
 			}
 		}
 	}

-Note that the tags (`schema`, `node`, `type`, `occurs`) are part of the SDS vocabulary, and the values (in quotes) define your particular use case.
-The
-nodes with values are attributes[^1] of the ones with complex content, that are usually referred to as components.
+Note that the tags (`schema`, `node`, `name`, `occurs`, `type`) are part of the SDS vocabulary, and the values (in quotes) define your particular use case.
+The simple nodes are attributes[^1] of the complex ones which are usually referred to as components.
 Components are type definitions, or model groups (which we will meet later).

 [^1]: We use the word attribute only in the context of SDS terminology to describe properties of components.
 You may recall that SDA has no attributes